Sergio Escudero (footballer, born 1988)

-Sergio Escudero (エスクデロ 競飛王, Esukudero Seruhio; [ˈseɾxjo eskuˈðeɾo]; born 1 September 1988) is a professional footballer who plays as an attacking midfielder or striker who is currently playing for a Salvadorian club Atlético Marte.
+Sergio Escudero (エスクデロ 競飛王, Esukudero Seruhio; [ˈseɾxjo eskuˈðeɾo]; born 1 September 1988) is a professional footballer who plays as an attacking midfielder or striker for Kantō Soccer League Division 2 club, Edo All United.

 Born in Spain, he has represented the Japan U23 national team internationally.
 He is the son of Argentine-Japanese footballer Sergio Ariel Escudero.

 Career

 When Escudero was three years old, he moved to Japan because of his father's work and joined the local club team.
 After living in Japan for five years, he moved to Argentina and Escudero began his career with the Vélez Sársfield youth team, where his father, also named Sergio Ariel Escudero and uncle Osvaldo Salvador Escudero have played.
 Then he was called up to the U-15 Argentina national team training camp.

 In 2001, Escudero returned to Japan and joined Kashiwa Reysol junior youth team in Chiba and later moved to Urawa Red Diamonds junior youth team in Saitama.
 He scored many goals in youth level league matches and contracted with Urawa Reds in 2005.
 Playing as a forward, Escudero made his debut as a professional on 15 April 2005, against Albirex Niigata at the age of 16 years, 8 months and 21 days and he became the second youngest J. League Division 1 player after Takayuki Morimoto.
 In 2006, German outfit VfB Stuttgart were interested in him but Urawa refused to release him.

 On 11 June 2007, he obtained his Japanese citizenship and therefore he had a chance to play for the Japan U-20 team at 2007 FIFA U-20 World Cup in Canada.
 However he failed to make it to the tournament since the squad was submitted before he became a Japanese citizen.
 In May 2008, he joined the U-23 national team which played at the 2008 Toulon Tournament and scored a goal against Ivory Coast.

 On 17 July 2012, Escudero joined South Korean outfit FC Seoul on a six-month loan deal.
 He received number 26 and scored his debut goal on 21 July.
 He scored four goals and provided three assists in the end of the season.
 His loan was made permanent in December.
-He scored the opening goal and assisted Dejan Damjanovic's 2–2 equalizer in the 2013 AFC Champions League Final match against China powerhouse Guangzhou Evergrande in 26 October 2013.
+He scored the opening goal and assisted Dejan Damjanovic's 2–2 equalizer in the 2013 AFC Champions League Final match against China powerhouse Guangzhou Evergrande on 26 October 2013.
 His impressive performance made him Man of the Match.

 On 25 February 2015, Escudero signed a two-year contract with Chinese Super League side Jiangsu Guoxin-Sainty.

 On 1 August 2022, Escudero joined a Primera División club C.D.
 Atlético Marte.

+On 20 August 2025, Escudero joined to Kantō Soccer League Division 2 club, Edo All United.